Non-archimedean tame topology and stably dominated types: Definable sets

-We shall work in a large saturated model $\Uu$ (a universal domain for $T$).
-More precisely, we shall fix some an uncountable cardinal $\kappa $ larger than any cardinality of interest, and consider a model $\Uu$ of cardinality $\kappa$ such that for every $A \subset U$ of cardinality $< \kappa$, every $p$ in $S_xÊ(A)$ is realized in $\Uu$, for $x$ any finite set of variables.
-(Such a $\Uu$ is unique up to isomorphism.
-Set theoretic issues involved in the choice of $\kappa$ turn out to be unimportant and resolvable in numerous ways; cf. \cite{chang-keisler} or \cite{bedlewo}, Appendix A.)
+We shall work in a large saturated model $\Uu$ (a universal domain for $T$). \nomenclature{$\Uu$}{universal domain} More precisely, we shall fix some uncountable cardinal $\kappa $ larger than any cardinality of interest, and consider a model $\Uu$ of cardinality $\kappa$ such that for every $A \nsubset U$ of cardinality $< \kappa$, every $p$ in $S_x(A)$ is realized in $\Uu$, for $x$ any set of variables of \tcb{cardinality $< \kappa$}.
+Such a $\Uu$ is unique up to isomorphism.
+Set theoretic issues involved in the choice of $\kappa$ turn out to be unimportant and resolvable in numerous ways; cf. \cite{chang-keisler} or \cite{bedlewo}, Appendix A.

-All sets of parameters $A$ we shall consider will be small subsets of $\Uu$, that is of cardinality $< \kappa$, and all models $M$ of $T$ we shall consider will be elementary substructures of $\Uu$ with cardinality $< \kappa$.
-By a substructure of $\Uu$ we shall generally mean a small definably closed subset of $\Uu$.
+All sets of parameters $A$ we shall consider will be {\em small} subsets of $\Uu$, that is of cardinality $< \kappa$, and all models $M$ of $T$ we shall consider will be elementary substructures of $\Uu$ with cardinality $< \kappa$.
+By a {\em substructure} of $\Uu$ we shall generally mean a small definably closed subset of $\Uu$.